Student arrested for East Hartford High School social media threat

 A student's social media threat prompted an increased police presence at East Hartford High School on Monday.

-Michael Lachnichi, 18, was arrested for the threat after police obtained additional information .
+Michael Lachnicht, 18, was arrested for the threat after police obtained additional information.

 He was charged with breach of peace and released on a $2,500 non-surety bond.